Update: We no longer recommend the Zyppah mouthpiece due to several complaints from our readers. Instead, you could choose any of these:

 3. Using your utensil, lift the Zyppah by its tongue strap.
 Let it cool down for 10 – 15 seconds.

 4. Put the Zyppah in your mouth and bite down.
 Do this for about a minute.
 If you’ve performed all of the steps correctly, you should feel the material sinking slightly beneath your teeth.

 5. Remove the Zyppah and run it under cold water for another 30 seconds.
 This will re-harden the material and leave a permanent impression of your teeth.

 Again, this isn’t a very complicated routine.
 It just takes a stopwatch and a careful attention to detail.
 If you mess something up, you can re-boil and re-bite the mouthpiece, but be warned that you’ll weaken the thermoplastic with every attempt.
 Try to get it done as quickly as possible.

 Once you’ve gotten over the fitting hurdle, you’ll find that the Zyppah is quite easy to use.
 Just pop it in your mouth and leave it alone.
 Nothing else needs to be twisted, boiled, glued, screwed or otherwise adjusted.

 It might feel strange to hold the Zyppah in your mouth, especially if you’ve never used an anti-snoring mouthpiece before.
 This is normal.
 Don’t let it phase you.

-Personally, it took me the better part of a week before I grew so accustomed to the Zyppah that I stopped noticing it.
+Personally, it took us the better part of a week before we grew so accustomed to the Zyppah that we stopped noticing it.

 The manufacturers recommend wearing it for a few hours before bedtime if you want to adjust faster; if you can watch TV or read a book with the mouthpiece in place, it won’t feel so weird once you’re in bed.